shaigeva/pbt_crud_python/README.md

 <br/>
 <br/>

-# NOTE - THIS IS WORK IN PROGRESS, ONLY THE 1ST VERSION ACTUALLY WORKS.
+# NOTE - THIS IS WORK IN PROGRESS
+The examples in the repo work, but there are some things missing:
+- Documentation needs some improvements.
+- Code cleanup is still necessary.
+- Mostly - this repo is actually a companion to a blog post explaining this technique, and the blog post has not been published yet.